Expand description

 §2.
 Using a Closure

 Alternatively, you can use closures as handlers.
-However, due to lifetime issues, all arguments are owned, which results in allocations (e.g., converting strings).
+However, all arguments must be copied if you’re planning to use them later, even ones with static lifetimes.
 This method is not suitable for performance-sensitive roles but is more convenient for simpler, non-critical scenarios.
 Example:

 use rusteron_client::*;